 The moment your new pet enters your home, it’s time to start thinking about the preventative care they’re going to need.
 Developing a preventative and wellness care plan early in your pet’s life will determine their wellbeing in the years that follow.
-At Ohio Pet Vet, we’re fully equipped to give your pet the care they require for a long and carefree life.
+At Brunswick Animal Hospital, we’re fully equipped to give your pet the care they require for a long and carefree life.
 This includes cat and dog vaccinations and exams.
 Proper nutrition and periodic teeth cleaning are essential to your pet’s longevity as well, and our capable team will help you make the best choices for your loved one.

 Preventative pet care begins with cat and dog vaccinations and a thorough examination.
 There’s no such thing as a one-size-fits-all pet care plan, so we have to consider different factors to tailor the appropriate course of treatment for every patient.
 Whether or not your pet will need certain vaccinations or tests depends on their:

 - Overall health

 Once these factors are taken into account, we will walk you and your pet through the vaccination process.
 New puppies and kittens usually require a series of booster vaccines over a span of several months, until it’s built up in their system.
 Overall, the most common vaccines we offer at Brunswick Animal Hospital include:

 - Bordetella (kennel cough)

 - Bivalent canine influenza (protects against the H3N2 and H3N8 strains of canine flu)

 The rabies vaccine is required by law and will always be given unless your pet has a medical reason that our veterinarians believe would make it not in your pet’s best interest to receive.